Diesel (2025 film): Plot

 Malar secures Lawyer Srinivasan to bail Manoharan out.
-Mayavel's plans to murder Manoharan in court are thwarted by Vasu after receiving information from Malar.
-Mayavel learns that Balamurugan double-crossed him and met Pathaan, and so he humiliates Balamurugan in front of his wife, Mahi.
+Vasu thwarts Mayavel's plans to murder Manoharan in court after receiving information from Malar.
+Mayavel humiliates Balamurugan in front of Mahi after learning about his side deal with Pathaan.
 Vasu deduces that the stolen crude oil is stored in an unused nearby water pipeline and shares this with the slum people.
-The slum people gain trust in Vasu, realizing his past welfare funding through Jettu.
-Vasu makes the slum women protest by asking for water supply through the idle pipeline by blocking the highways, and makes the slum men block ship entries into Chennai harbour with their boats.
-Vasu offers Rudraksh Bhatia help retrieve the crude oil and begins to reveal Balamurugan's oil smuggling activities.
-Fuel scarcity increases, causing concerns, inflation, and daily activities grind to a halt.
-Pathaan contacts the Union Home Minister to stop the fishermen's protests, and the Union Minister orders Rudraksh Bhatia to halt the probe.
+The slum people gain trust in Vasu, realising his past welfare funding through Jettu.
+Vasu makes the slum women protest for water supply through the idle pipeline by blocking the highways, and makes the slum men block ship entries into Chennai harbour with their boats.
+Vasu offers Bhatia to retrieve the crude oil and begins to reveal Balamurugan's oil-smuggling activities.
+Fuel scarcity increases, causing concerns, inflation, and halting daily activities.
+Pathaan contacts the Union Home Minister to stop the fishermen's protests, and the Union Minister orders Bhatia to halt the probe.
 Angered, he demands that Vasu reveal the oil's location.
-In return, Vasu demands that the government stop Pathaan's private harbour plan and remove the crude oil pipeline.
+In return, Vasu demands Manoharan's release and the removal of the crude oil pipeline.

-Rudraksh Bhatia has Vasu share his demands with the media, showcasing a viral video highlighting the slum's miseries due to the pipeline and effluents.
+Bhatia has Vasu share his demands with the media, showing a viral video highlighting the slum's miseries because of the pipeline and effluents.
 The video sparks public outrage, temporarily suspending Pathaan's private harbour project and triggering inspections at his refinery.
 Meanwhile, Manoharan is bailed out, and the Chief Minister orders negotiation talks with the protesting slum women.
-Manoharan's aid to Mahi's toddler reaching the hospital prompts Mahi to rebuke Mayavel's revenge mode.
+Manoharan's aide to Mahi's toddler reaching the hospital prompts Mahi to rebuke Mayavel's revenge mode.
 Realizing Balamurugan's manipulation, Mayavel orders him to release the hoarded crude oil, but Pathaan refuses, ordering the control or destruction of the oil and protesters.
-Vasu has already secretly transferred it via barrels with Bhoominathan's help, moving it to fishermen's boats in the harbour.
+Vasu has already secretly transferred it through barrels with Bhoominathan's help, moving it to fishermen's boats in the harbour.
 Police attack the protesting women, and goons target Manoharan simultaneously.
 Mayavel and Vasu intervene, stopping the brutality, but Bhoominathan is killed in the shootout.
-Manoharan is killed by Balamurugan, avenging his father's death.
+Manoharan is killed by Balamurugan, avenging his father, whom Manoharan killed.

 Enraged by the missing crude oil, Balamurugan orders Vasu's death.
 Pathaan's oil industries are permanently shut down for illicit hoarding, and his harbour is temporarily banned.
-Vasu is punished with a 2-year sentence for illicit trade and released.
+Vasu is sentenced to two years in prison for illicit trade and released.
 The court orders the OPC oil plant and pipeline's permanent removal, restoring slum and fishing activities after 40 years.
 The film ends with Vasu revealing he killed Balamurugan and his men before serving his prison term, avenging Manoharan's death.